molamil/agent/README.md

 ---

-### Persistence - saving user in cookie every time is updated:
+### Persistence - saving user in a cookie every time a value object is updated:

     var User = function() {
         this._name = null;